Cold metal transfer: History

 CMT was originally intended for joining sheet metal in the automotive industry, but has expanded to thicker materials.

 Application

 Cold metal transfer is used to weld different types of metal with various thicknesses.
 This low voltage, low heat welding works well on thin sheet metal.
 It is also being used for thicker material where the integrity of the weld is important.
-When metal is overheated it affects its structural properties, CMT welding keeps the heat to a minimum, resulting in little change to the structure of the metal, providing a stronger weld.
-Thin metal has a greater possibility of distorting when heated, during traditional GMAW welding heat sinks or other heat protection had to be used to prevent the warping of the metal, heat protection is not needed during the CMT process.
+When metal is overheated it affects its structural properties; CMT welding keeps the heat to a minimum, resulting in little change to the structure of the metal, and a stronger weld.
+Thin metal has a greater possibility of distorting when heated.
+During traditional GMAW welding, heat sinks or other heat protection had to be used to prevent the warping of the metal.
+Heat protection is not needed during the CMT process.
 CMT has a wide variety of applications in various industries such as small engine, automotive, and marine.